fabulous-dev/Fabulous.MauiControls.MediaElement/README.md

-## MediaElement for Fabulous.MauiControls
+## MediaElement for Fabulous.MauiControls (Work in Progress)

 Fabulous.MauiControls implementation of https://learn.microsoft.com/en-us/dotnet/communitytoolkit/maui/views/mediaelement

+The MediaElement is now basically fully featured, but lacking in documentation and with the following TODOs:

 #### TODO
-- Use a `MediaSource` type instead of string for the `Source` property?
+- Possibly change the API to Use a `MediaSource` type instead of string for the `Source` property?
 - Docs
 - More examples